H2020-IPM-Decisions/UserProvisionService/README.md

 Open file `H2020.IPMDecisions.UPR.API\appsettings.json` and change the json section `JwtSettings` with the your server information.
 1. SecretKey: This parameter holds a secret key to sign the JWT.
 Your resource API should have the same secret in the JWT properties.
 2. IssuerServerUrl: This parameter holds who is issuing the certificate, usually will be this server.
 Your resource API should have the same issuer url in the JWT properties.
-3. ValidAudiencesUrls: This parameter holds which clients URLs can use this UPR service.
+3. ValidAudiences: This parameter holds which clients URLs can use this UPR service.
 The different URLS should be separated by a semicolon **";"**.
 At least one of the client URL should be added into your resource API JWT properties.

 ### How to run the project